 I am here today because I cannot be there with you today.

+Of course.
 Moving on, the speech echoed “You” several times by way of thanks for his audience’s participation in his fight for justice.

 He used repetition in an early section of the speech referring to a purported storming of the embassy by British police: